rafalp/Misago/dev-docs/plugins/hooks/validate-posting-hook.md

-# `validate_posted_contents_hook`
+# `validate_posting_hook`

-This hook enables plugins to run additional validation against posted contents.
+This hook enables plugins to perform additional validation of the posting formset and state.

 ## Location